max-kk/ajax-login-registration-modal-popup/readme.txt

 4. Beautiful coded
 5. Compatible with other plugins (WooCommerce, BuddyPress, Ultimate Member, WPML, etc)
 6. Tested with latest WP version
+7. Compatible with the Gutenberg
-7. Possible to replace wp-login.php with a custom "Login", "Registration" and "Reset password" pages
+8. Possible to replace wp-login.php with a custom "Login", "Registration" and "Reset password" pages
-8. Skins support (1 default skin + 2 new in PRO version) + possible to customize Skins colors via WP Customizer
+9. Skins support (1 default skin + 2 new in PRO version) + possible to customize Skins colors via WP Customizer
-9. Powerful after-login/registration/logout actions (reload, redirects, etc)
+10. Powerful after-login/registration/logout actions (reload, redirects, etc)
-10. Role based redirects (in PRO)
+11. Role based redirects (in PRO)
 12. In-build reCaptcha (in PRO)
 13. Developer support (via forums or personal via email for PRO users)